• SearchSearch

 Picking the Right Age

 Many areas in Argentina are good for school-age kids and up.
-Just keep in mind that the more active you want to be, the older the kids should be to be able to participate in and enjoy the experience.
-Since the glacier regions require more trekking, this is best saved for teens or young adults.
-However, the Lake District offers estancias, or ranches, that are perfect for families and offer canoeing, kayaking and horseback riding for those as young as 5.
+Just keep in mind that the more active you want to be, the older the kids must be to participate in and enjoy the experience.
+Since the glacier regions (mostly in Patagonia) require more trekking, they’re best saved for teens or young adults.
+However, the Lake District offers estancias, or ranches, that are perfect for families and include activities like canoeing, kayaking and horseback riding for those as young as 5.

 When to Go

 One of the nice things about Argentina is that families can visit during school holidays — winter or summer.
 Plan on spending at least 10 to 12 days to see two to three areas within the country.
-High season is typically November through March, with the busiest time between Christmas and New Years; however, you can enjoy a visit year-round.
+High season is typically November through March, with the busiest time between Christmas and New Year’s; however, you can enjoy a visit year-round if you choose the right part of the country.
 To visit the glacier regions, you’ll need to plan your trip between October and April.
+September through November are especially lovely in Buenos Aires, as the city’s purple jacaranda trees are blooming at every turn.

 Where to Go

-With such a diverse landscape in such a large country, you’ll need to be selective about where to go.
-When visiting multiple regions, it’s most efficient to take one- to two-hour flights between regions to maximize your time.
+Argentina is enormous, and with such a diverse landscape in such a large country, you’ll need to be selective about where to go.
+When visiting multiple regions, it’s most efficient to fly between them to maximize your time (flights usually take just an hour or two, but you may need to build in travel days depending on routes — you will often need to connect through Buenos Aires).
 Consider:

 • Buenos Aires.
-Since you will likely be flying into the country’s capital, make time to enjoy the city’s wonderful parks, artwork and neoclassical architecture.
-Of course, while you are there, you must take in a tango show (or participate in some lessons!).
+Since you will likely be flying into Argentina’s capital, make time to enjoy the city’s wonderful parks and playgrounds, artwork and neoclassical architecture.
+Of course, while you are there, you must take in a tango show (or participate in a private lesson — CB Advisors can book one with a vetted instructor).

 • Lake District.
 Stay on a local estancia and enjoy horseback riding along the lakes to waterfalls, hiking to panoramic viewpoints, kayaking and canoeing.

 • Salta.
-The outdoor adventure center of Argentina, Salta is the place for horseback riding, trekking, canopy adventure courses, mountain biking and more.
+This is the place for horseback riding, trekking, canopy adventure courses, mountain biking and more.
 The salt flats offer incredible landscapes and stunning stargazing in one of the driest places on the planet.

 • Iguazu Falls.
-A first visit to Argentina should include Iguazu Falls, one of the Seven Wonders of the World.
+A first visit to Argentina should include Iguazu Falls, one of the Seven Wonders of the World, on the border with Brazil.
 Given the year-round tropical climate, you’ll spot monkeys, exotic birds and other wildlife.
-Walk the catwalks close to and above the falls or enjoy an adventure boat ride to get up close.
+Stroll the catwalks close to and above the falls or enjoy an adventure boat ride to get up close.
+Tip: It’s hot and humid all year round here, so pack lightweight clothing, sun hats and mosquito repellent.

 • Mendoza.
 This region is perfect for families who like visiting vineyards and sampling local foods.
-In Mendoza, you can enjoy wine tasting, horseback riding, whitewater rafting and even a private cooking class at one of the many local wineries.
+In Mendoza, you can enjoy wine tasting (especially Malbec), horseback riding, whitewater rafting, thermal springs and even a private cooking class at one of the many local wineries.

-• Glacier Region.
-Enjoy a boat ride and family trekking on the glaciers for a once-in-a-lifetime experience.
+• Patagonia.
+Take a boat ride and go trekking on the ancient Perito Moreno Glacier for a once-in-a-lifetime experience.

 Relevant Links:

-Browse all tips and ideas for family adventure travel on Ciao Bambino
+Browse all destinations and accommodations in Argentina on Ciao Bambino

 An action-packed Argentina itinerary with kids